Give Now for node

 Our required summer internship allows students to apply their knowledge to significant problems in the public, private, or non-profit sectors while developing and enhancing skills in their policy area of interest.

-MPP students complete the required internship--10 weeks of full-time (40 hours/week) work--during the summer between the first and second year of study.
+MPP students complete the required internship--10 consecutive weeks of full-time (40 hours/week) work--during the summer between the first and second year of study.
 The internship helps students clarify their career direction, identify relevant second-year electives, and strengthen their professional experience and networks.

 How do our students secure internships?